NicoSantos14/Spotify-Churn/README.md

 # Spotify-Churn
 # 🎧 Spotify User Engagement & Churn Analysis

-> **End-to-end data analysis project** using **Excel for data cleaning**, **SQL for querying**, and **Power BI for visualization** to understand user engagement patterns and churn behavior across Spotify subscription types.
+This project explores how user behavior differs between Free and Premium Spotify users, with a focus on engagement patterns and churn.
+The analysis follows a practical workflow using **Excel for data preparation** and **SQL for analysis**, similar to how product and analytics teams operate in real environments.

 ---

-## 🔍 Project Overview
+## Project Overview

-**Goal:** Identify behavioral differences between Free and Premium users and determine which factors are most strongly associated with user churn.

-**Key Questions Answered:**
+The goal of this analysis is to understand which user behaviors are most closely associated with churn and how those behaviors differ across subscription types.
+The findings can be used to inform retention strategies and highlight features that encourage long-term usage.

+Key questions explored include:

-* How do engagement and skip behavior differ between Free and Premium users?
+* How does engagement differ between Free and Premium users?
-* How does churn vary by subscription type?
+* Are churn rates meaningfully different by subscription type?
-* What behavioral patterns distinguish churned vs non-churned users?
+* What behavioral signals appear before a user churns?
-* Does ad exposure impact churn for Free users?
-* Is offline listening associated with retention?
+* How do ads, offline listening, and demographics relate to retention?
-* How does churn vary by age group and country?
-* Which high-engagement user segments show the strongest retention?

 ---

-## 🧠 Business Context
+## Business Context

-Spotify’s growth depends on **retaining users and converting Free users to Premium**.
-Understanding how engagement, ads, offline listening, and demographics relate to churn helps:

-* Product teams prioritize features
-* Marketing teams target retention campaigns
-* Leadership evaluate subscription strategy

-This analysis simulates a **real product analytics use case**.
+User retention is a core driver of growth for streaming platforms.
+While Premium users generate direct revenue, Free users represent both churn risk and conversion opportunity.
+Understanding how listening behavior, ad exposure, and feature usage relate to churn helps product and marketing teams prioritize the most impactful improvements.

 ---

-## 📁 Dataset
+## Dataset

 **Table:** `spotify_data_project`

-**Key Columns:**
+The dataset contains user-level listening and behavior metrics.

+Key fields used in the analysis:

-* `user_id` – unique user identifier
+* `user_id`
-* `subscription_type` – Free or Premium
+* `subscription_type` (Free / Premium)
-* `listening_time` – average daily listening minutes
+* `listening_time`
-* `songs_played_per_day` – engagement intensity
+* `songs_played_per_day`
-* `skip_rate` – percentage of skipped songs
+* `skip_rate`
-* `ads_listened_per_week` – ad exposure (Free users)
+* `ads_listened_per_week`
-* `offline_listening` – offline usage flag
+* `offline_listening`
-* `is_churned` – churn indicator (1 = churned)
+* `is_churned`
 * `age`, `country`, `device_type`

-**Assumptions & Limitations:**

-* Churn is inferred from inactivity
-* Dataset represents a snapshot in time
-* Ads only apply to Free users
+Churn is inferred based on inactivity, and the data represents a snapshot rather than a full user lifecycle.

 ---

-## 🧹 Excel: Data Cleaning & Formatting
+## Data Preparation (Excel)

-Excel was used for **initial inspection and preparation** before loading into SQL.

-**Steps Performed:**
+Excel was used to review and prepare the raw data before analysis.
+This step focused on making the dataset consistent and reliable rather than adding new logic.

+Preparation steps included:

-* Removed duplicate user records
+* Removing duplicate user records
-* Standardized text fields (subscription type, device type)
+* Standardizing text fields such as subscription type and device
-* Converted dates and numeric fields to consistent formats
-* Created helper columns (age bands, engagement checks)
+* Ensuring numeric columns were correctly typed
+* Creating simple helper fields (e.g., age groups) for later analysis

-**Outcome:** Clean, analysis-ready dataset loaded into the SQL environment.
+Once cleaned, the data was loaded into the SQL environment.

 ---

-## 🗄️ SQL: Analysis & Querying
+## SQL Analysis

-SQL is the **core analysis layer** for this project.
-Each section below maps a **business question → SQL logic → insight**.
-Only representative queries are shown to keep the README readable; full scripts live in the `/sql` folder.
+All analysis was performed in SQL.
+Queries were written to directly answer specific business questions, with a focus on clarity and reproducibility.
+Representative queries are shown below; full scripts are available in the `/sql` directory.

 ---

-### 1️⃣ Engagement by Subscription Type
+### Engagement by Subscription Type

-**Business Question:**
-Do Premium users show higher engagement and better listening behavior than Free users?

-**SQL Used:**
+This query compares overall engagement between Free and Premium users.

 ```sql
 SELECT